-- Class declarations are usually stored in their own header files (Time.h)
+- Class declarations are usually stored in their own header files (Time.h) See the Multi-file

 - called the specification file

 - filename is usually same as class name.

 - Member function definitions are stored in a separate file (Time.cpp)

 - called the class implementation file

-- it must #include the header file,
+- it must #include the header file.

-- Any program/file using the class must include the class's header file (#include "Time.h") 19
+- Any program/file using the class must include the class's header file (#include "Time.h")